Since Covid-19, some people enjoy the variety of working from home. They feel better about the “drudgery factor” related to their daily job.

-Yet, if I was honest with myself, and thought about all the different kinds of work I’d done in my own life, I’d have to admit much of my work was in fact, chopping wood and carrying water.
+When I think about it, most of the work I’ve done in my life has been chopping wood and carrying water.
 How many beds have I made, dishes have I washed, and meals have I prepared in a life time?
 I spent way more time doing these kinds of activities than breakthrough research on why Johnny still can’t write a decent metaphor.
 And actually, it’s the simple tasks of living that helped me learn to be more accepting and patient with the difficult work I later did as a teacher.

-I know people who actually are happy doing mind-numbing work.
-I also know someone who got burned-out doing work he thought was a passion.
+Some people are actually happier doing mindless, wood-chopping work.
+And others risk getting burned-out performing work that requires passionate intensity.
 My friend Steve was a postman for more than thirty years delivering mail on the same routes over and over again, but he liked his job because he said it wasn’t taxing: he didn’t have to think.
 Mike, on the other hand, a gifted woodcraft artist, abruptly quit carving wood last year and moved to Seattle.
-His comment: “The art took too much out of me.
-It just became work.
-Frankly, I dreaded doing it.”
+His comment: “The art took too much out of me and frankly, I began to dread it.”